ksu-cs-textbooks/cis400/content/3-web-development/01-core-web-technologies/04-css.md

 date: 2018-08-24T10:53:26-05:00
 ---

 Cascading Style Sheets (CSS) is the second core web technology of the web.
 It defines the _appearance_ of web pages by applying stylistic rules to matching HTML elements.
-CSS is normally declared in a file with the _.css_ extension, separate from the HTML files it is modifiying, though it can also be declared within the page using the [&lt;style&gt;](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/style) element, or directly on an element using the `style` attribute.
+CSS is normally declared in a file with the _.css_ extension, separate from the HTML files it is modifying, though it can also be declared within the page using the [&lt;style&gt;](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/style) element, or directly on an element using the `style` attribute.

 ## CSS Rules